20% year-over-year organic growth

 Havalah Gholdston, SEO Senior Manager, KEEN Footwear

-KEEN Footwear recently migrated to SalesForce Commerce Cloud, which provided significant hurdles to overcome.
-One of the biggest challenges was the the tool wasn’t a content manager, which made marking up pages without templates difficult.
+KEEN Footwear recently migrated to SalesForce Commerce Cloud, which presented a significant hurdle.
+One of the biggest challenges was that the tool wasn’t a content manager, which made marking up pages without templates difficult.

 With the addition of schema markup on the United States website, KEEN Footwear was able to achieve 20% year-over-year organic growth.
 KEEN continues to be one of our best customers, driving ecommerce success with engaging rich results in search.